 In this tutorial, you will learn about the Postman testing tool.
 The Postman testing tool is used for testing APIs(Application Programming Interface) of a software application.
-As the number of web and mobile applications is increasing, the importance of API testing is also increasing.
+As the number of webs and mobile applications increases, API testing is also increasing.
 So, we have to learn postman testing for testing APIs.

 Postman is a software testing tool used for API Testing.
 API(Application Programming Interface) enables software applications to interact with each other.